ibm-cloud-docs/assistant/system-entities.md

 ### @system-number usage tips
 {: #system-entities-sys-number-usage-tips}

-- If you use the @sys-number entity as a node condition and the user specifies zero as the value, the 0 value is recognized properly as a number, but the condition is evaluated to false and cannot return the associated response properly.
-To check for numbers in a way that handles zeros properly, use the full SpEL expression syntax `entities['sys-number']?.value` in the node condition instead.
+- If you use the @sys-number entity as a node condition and the user specifies zero as the value, the 0 value is recognized properly as a number, but the null in the condition is evaluated to equal false.
+As a result, the node is not processed.
+To check for numbers in a way that handles zeros properly, use the expression `@sys-number >= 0` in the node condition instead.
+(Ignore any messages about an incorrect entity operator; the operator works.)

 - If you use @sys-number to compare number values in a condition, be sure to separately include a check for the presence of a number itself.
 If no number is found, @sys-number evaluates to null, which might result in your comparison evaluating to true even when no number is present.